sveltekit-i18n/lib/examples/README.md

 # Examples

-These examples demonstrate how integrate `sveltekit-i18n` into your app.
-Currently these setups are present:
+These examples demonstrate how to integrate `sveltekit-i18n` into your app.
+Currently, these setups are present:

 `single-load`
 - loads all translations for all language mutations during `i18n` initialization